Family Medicine Residency Programs

 Minot Center for Family Medicine

-The UND Center for Family Medicine in Minot, N.D., began in 1975 as the first residency program in the state, administered by the UND School of Medicine and Health Sciences.
+The UND Center for Family Medicine in Minot, N.D., began in 1975 as the first residency program in the state, administered by the UND School of Medicine & Health Sciences.
 The program is affiliated with Trinity Medical Center which is a fully Joint Commission accredited regional hospital providing a wide range of services including cardiothoracic surgery, neurosurgery, and an ACS certified Level II Trauma Center.

 Our residency accepts six residents per year.
 We are a well respected provider in the community.
 Minot is a clean, safe, friendly community of 40,000.
 We train residents to practice in whatever setting they choose with particular emphasis on rural practice where other specialties may not be readily available.